GPFAFF/day-lumber/site/content/products/_index.md

 image: /img/home-jumbotron.jpg
 heading: Check out our latest offerings
 description: >-
-  Day Lumber selling lumber text.
+  We have all your needs.
 intro:
   blurbs:
-    - image: /img/pallets-skids.jpg
+    - image: /img/day-lumber-skid.jpg
       heading: Pallets & Skids
       list: [
         {item:  Any/All Sizes},